davhunt/instruments/spai/readme.md

 ## SPAI (Social Phobia and Anxiety Inventory)

 ### Versions
 The SPAI questionnaires are currently on the original release.
 "Circle the number" has been replaced with "select the option" for online use.
+In order to optimize the respondent experience in REDCap, standalone questions (1-8, 22, and 23) are presented with radio buttons rather than as a matrix.
 | Audience | Language |
 | :--  | :--  |
 | child self report | English  |